ForBioPhylogenomics/tutorials/whole_genome_alignment/README.md

 rsync ../../../week2/data/cichlids/softmasked/* .
 cd ..
 ```
-When done, you should see something like this in masked_assemblies
+When done, you should see something like this in masked_assemblies:
 ```
 -rw-rw-r-- 1 olekto nn9458k   43497196 Jun  9 21:40 neobri.repeats.bed
 -rw-rw-r-- 1 olekto nn9458k  275320088 Jun  9 21:40 neobri.repeats.fasta